syncfusion-content/maui-docs/MAUI/TreeMap/leaf-item-settings.md

 ## Customize leaf item appearance using style

-The leaf item appearance customization can be achieved by using the `TextStyle` property of `LeafItemSettings` in `SfTreeMap.` It is used to customize the `TextColor,` `FontSize,` `FontFamily,` and `FontAttributes` of tree map item text.
+The leaf item appearance customization can be achieved by using the `TextStyle` property of `LeafItemSettings` in `SfTreeMap.` It is used to customize the `TextColor,` `FontSize,` `FontFamily,` and `FontAttributes` of the treemap item text.

 {% tabs %}
 {% highlight XAML hl_lines="9 10 11 12 13" %}